Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

 - Language tool

-Note: No editing tools can replace a human editor as all the tools can understand mistakes and rectify them but they can’t understand the feelings behind the writing and every individual writer has its own writing style.
+Note: No editing tools can replace a human editor as all the tools can do is understand mistakes and rectify them but they can’t understand the feelings behind the writing and that every individual writer has their own writing style.

 5. Cut Unnecessary Words